Kafka ingestion tutorial

 This tutorial guides you through the steps to:

-The steps assume you have access to a running instance of Imply.
+Before you start the steps in this tutorial, ensure that you have access to a running instance of Imply.
 If you don't, see the Quickstart for information on getting started.

 The Druid Kafka indexing service requires access to read from an Apache Kafka topic.
 If you are running Imply Hybrid (formerly Imply Cloud), consider installing Kafka in the same VPC as your Druid cluster.
 For more information, see Imply Hybrid Security.